TetraMesa

 How This Evolved

 ID verification and multi-factor authentication via smartphone is the easiest pathway for app creators.
-It just grew organically.
-Developers could hitchhike on an always on, networked and uniquely addressable endpoint managed by carriers that optimize for uptime.
-No grand design required.
-It became an emergent system, not a planned architecture.
-The pressure to reduce friction of onboarding alone argues strongly for this vector.
+Developers can hitchhike on an always on, networked and uniquely addressable endpoint managed by carriers that optimize for uptime.
+It became an emergent system.
+Pressure to reduce friction of onboarding alone argues strongly for this vector.
 The result?
 73% of people like to use their smartphones for multi-factor authentication.
 And for organizations?
 95% of employees using MFA do so via a software program, such as a mobile app.

-Earlier I’d said phones are no longer just credentials; they’re also identity custodians.
-This isn’t a subtle distinction.
+Phones as custodians and not just credentials isn’t a subtle distinction.
 A credential is a proof you present.
 It answers: “Can you show something that verifies you?”
 (Like a password, a driver’s license, maybe a physical key.)
 If lost, it can usually be revoked and reissued without redefining who you are.
-While it may be used as an authentication factor, it’s just a start.
 An Identity custodian might not be your identity per se, but holds, brokers, and vouches for your identity across systems.
 It answers: “What system is trusted to assert that you are you?”
 (Such as your smartphone holding biometrics, passkeys, MFA apps, wallets, Apple ID / Google account, etc..)

-If lost, recovery may be complex, cascading, and maybe even annoyingly circular.
+If lost, recovery may be complex, and maybe annoyingly circular.
 “Prove who you are using the thing you broke or lost”

 The key shift is that Credentials are inputs, whereas Custodians are authorities.
 How have phones crossed the line?